 Many experts will tell you that to get rich, you should live below your means.
 That is, spend less money than you earn.
-Sounds simple enough.
-But this advice holds true, whether your income is $25,000, $50,000, $100,000, or $1 million a year.
+This advice holds true whether your income is $25,000, $50,000, $100,000, or $1 million a year.
+Sounds simple, right?

 The truth is, people who overspend on material things tend to feel anxious and miserable, while people who live below their means tend to feel secure and happy.
 Of course they are.
 They figured out how to get rich slowly.

-How do you know if you live below your means?
+How do you know if you live above your means?

 Obviously, if you routinely run out of money before the end of the month, you are living above your means.
 But there are other telltale signs you are spending more than you make: